ktshen/transport-linebot/README.md

 ![alt text](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Purpose
-You are able to search TRA's and THSR's train timetable on Line.
+You are able to search TRA and THSR timetable on Line.

 To use this service, click the button or scan the QR Code below to join in right now!